-To ensure easy administration the plunger as well as the barrel in a pre-filled syringes are lubricated with silicone oil.
-In order to ensure a homogeneous distribution of the silicone oil, e.g. Dow Corning 36® on the barrel of a pre-filled syringe a nozzle dives into the barrel and the heated oil is sprayed on.
+To ensure easy administration the plunger as well as the barrel in a pre-filled syringes, cartridges and other devices are lubricated with silicone oil.
+A homogeneous distribution of the silicone oil, on the barrel of a pre-filled syringe is preferable.

 Interaction with the drug also affects the layer and changes its uniformity and therefore the performance of the device.
 This is well known for spray-on siliconized syringes, but also an important quality factor baked-on cartridges.

 Determine the quality relevant factors of baking on siliconization in your process: stirring of the emulsion, pre-washing, baking time